This page is intended to give you some of the basic information you will need to know if you are interested in becoming a beekeeper.

 So, when the inevitable happens, what do you do and what are the normal symptoms of a sting versus the symptoms of an allergic reaction?
 Read on!

 Removing the Stinger - recent research indicates that you should remove the stinger from your skin as soon as possible; in the past, it has been recommended that you use an edged object to avoid pinching the venom sack and thereby force more venom into your system.
 Either way, get the stinger out of your skin ASAP!
 This will reduce the amount of venom injected into your system and will help speed your recovery.

 Types of Reactions to Stings - read and understand these symptoms BEFORE working your bees; memorize them so you know when you might be in trouble.

-Normal - localized pain, minor swelling, a weal (raised red area with a white center), itching all of which should diminish and generally go away within hours or at most a few days.
+Normal - localized pain, minor swelling, a weal (raised red area with a white center), and itching all of which should diminish and generally go away within hours or at most a few days.

-Large Local - this starts similar to a normal reaction but after 24-48 hours the swelling can spread over an extensive area, sometimes the entire extremity (whole arm, leg, face etc.).
-This type of reaction can be quite painful due to the swelling and the itching can become unbearable; usually this type of reaction can take anywhere from 4-7 days to resolve itself.
+Large Local - this starts similar to a normal reaction but after 24-48 hours the swelling can spread over an extensive area, sometimes the entire extremity (whole arm, leg, face, etc.).
+This type of reaction can be quite painful due to the swelling and the itching can become unbearable; usually, this type of reaction can take anywhere from 4-7 days to resolve itself.
 Treat with antihistamines and ice packs.